RESEARCH STARTER

 People

-Panama City is the most populous city in Panama, with an estimated 1.938 million inhabitants in 2022.
+Panama City is the most populous city in Panama, with a population of 1.977 million in 2023 according to CIA World Factbook.
 The official language of Panama is Spanish, but Panama City is home to a large number of English speakers as a result of the long-standing presence of American troops in the Panama Canal Zone.
 According to US Central Intelligence Agency estimates, about 48.6 percent of the Panamanian people are Roman Catholic, but there are a number of other religious groups within Panama City.
 Panama City has sizable Protestant, Jewish, and Muslim minorities.
 Small numbers of Mormons, Jehovah's Witnesses, Hindus, Buddhists, and Bahais reside in metropolitan areas like Panama City as well.

 Ethnically, a majority of the city is of Spanish, African, or Amerindian descent.
 However, there are Lebanese and other Middle Eastern immigrants in the city.
 Panama also has one of the largest Chinese populations of any Latin American country.
 A great many of Panama's Chinese residents live in Panama City's Barrio Chino (Chinatown).